TomConlin/dipper/resources/bgee/README.md

 Takes about 15 minutes to reconsitute a database from the sql dump
 This 15 minute process will need repeating each time they provide a new db dump
-which from preusing their news can be safely considered as "not most years".
+which from preusing their news seems to be 14 or less in 7-ish years.
+So twice a year maybe.

 Sqlite3 takes no significant time to start the reconsituted database